 The letter “D” indicates an entry that has been deleted from the ID Manual as of the indicated effective date.
-These entries are generally accompanied by a note which provides the reason for deleting the entry.
-“D” entries are generally not acceptable under USPTO ID Policy, but you should read the Notes to verify whether or not a particular entry is acceptable.
+These entries are generally accompanied by a Note which provides the reason for deleting the entry.
+“D” entries are generally not acceptable under USPTO ID Policy.
+The Notes accompanying “D” entries should be read to verify whether or not a particular entry is acceptable.

 Effective Date: The “Effective Date” column sets forth the date on which the status (i.e., Added, Modified, Deleted, or Example) of a particular entry went into effect.

-TM5: The “TM5” column will include the letter “T” if an identification has been accepted by the USPTO and international partners to the TM5 Trademark Identifications and Classifications Project (formerly known as “Trilateral”) and will be blank if an identification has not been accepted by all TM5 partners.
+TM5: The “TM5” column will include the letter “T” if an identification has been accepted by the USPTO, the European Union Intellectual Property Office ("EUIPO"), the Japanese Patent Office ("JPO"), the Korean Intellectual Property Office ("KIPO"), and the Chinese National Intellectual Property Administration (“CNIPA”) as part of the TM5 ID List (formerly known as “Trilateral”) and will be blank if an identification has not been accepted by all TM5 partners.
 For more information about TM5 entries, see TMEP §1402.04.

 NCL Version: The “NCL Version” column indicates the Edition and Version of the Nice Classification (NCL) in effect at the time the entry was added (“A”), modified (“M”), or deleted (“D”).
 Beginning in 2013, annual NCL Versions are issued on January 1 of every year.
-The default setting is NCL 11-2018.
+The default setting is the current edition of the Nice Classification.
 The default setting will retrieve entries currently in effect.
 See How to Conduct an Advanced Search for more information on conducting searches using prior NCL versions or editions.

 ∙ ∙ ∙: The column with three dots in the header is used by the user to show or hide the other columns.
 Information on using this feature is provided in more detail below.